ComposableFi/composable/docs/docs/developer-guides/oracle-set-up-guide.md

 [Apollo](../products/apollo-overview.md) is an oracle for submitting prices on-chain.
 We plan to upgrade it and allow everyone to stream arbitrary third party data in the future.
-By taking part in Apollo and becoming an oracle operator, you will be securing the assets prices and help the network become more resilient.
+By taking part in Apollo and becoming an oracle operator, you will be securing the price of assets on-chain and help the network become more resilient in a decentralized manner.
 Participants receive tokens as rewards for their work, but it is important to note that the on-chain algorithm also allows for slashing based on bad behavior, which is defined as submitting prices out of a certain threshold range from a pivot price calculated on all submitted prices.

-Apollo consists of three key components.
-The On-chain pallet/worker that decides when a price is requested.
+Apollo consists of three key components:

+- The On-chain pallet/worker that decides when a price is requested.
-An Off-Chain worker that monitors when a price has been requested and if so, submits a price for the request.
+- An Off-Chain worker that monitors when a price has been requested and if so, submits a price for the request.
-Finally, a Price-Feed (we provide a reference implementation for this component) that fetches the prices from a CEX/DEX and caches them, such that the Off-Chain worker is able to query those prices and stream them by submitting a transaction.
+- A Price-Feed (we provide a reference implementation for this component) that fetches the prices from a CEX/DEX and caches them, such that the Off-Chain worker is able to query those prices and stream them by submitting a transaction.
+You are open to use a price-feed of your choice.

-Below is a high level diagram that shows the interactions between the components.
+The following diagram provides a high-level architecture of how these three components interact with each other.

 ## High level architecture